This site contains information about the Johns Hopkins perimeter anti-spam solution. The anti-spam solution we are using is IronPort’s Anti-Spam.

 It is also possible that some spam e-mail will not be detected by the anti-spam software.
 Some spam senders design messages in a manner that makes them less susceptible to anti-spam software.
 Missed spam can be reported to Ironport by forwarding the missed spam e-mail, as an attachment, to: firstname.lastname@example.org.

 It is common for email attackers/hackers to send messages, masquerading as a trustworthy entity, attempting to acquire information such as usernames, passwords, credit card details, and other personal information.
 These type of messages are known as "Phishing" and should not be responded to in any way.
-If you receive a phishing email, or any email you're unsure is legitimate, please forward that email to: firstname.lastname@example.org or email@example.com
+If you receive a phishing email, or any email you're unsure is legitimate, please forward that email as an attachment to: email@example.com or firstname.lastname@example.org.

 The anti-spam software will mark, not block, any messages that are sent or received by the Hopkins e-mail systems.
 The individual e-mail user can choose to create a rule or filter to make the job of managing these messages easier.
 JHEM users can create rules that automatically forward these messages into a specific folder.
 It is recommended that people continue to review messages that are marked as spam and implement a forward rule a few weeks later.
 This will help in understanding the types of messages that are marked as spam and whether or not these should be forwarded into a folder that can be reviewed less frequently.